HEPHAISTOS Research team

 - FLOWERS - Flowing Epigenetic Robots and Systems

 - LARSEN - Lifelong Autonomy and interaction skills for Robots in a Sensing ENvironment

-- PERVASIVE INTERACTION - Pervasive Interaction
+- PERVASIVE - Pervasive interaction with smart objects and environments

 - RITS - Robotics & Intelligent Transportation Systems